What is a Geographic Information Systems Technician?

 - Analyze Geographic Information Systems (GIS) data for use in urban planning applications that promote better land use or reduce environmental impacts of development.

-Skills Needed to be a Geographic Information Systems Technician
+Geographic Information Systems Technician Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.